 Q: What do the Fielding Fellows do?

-A: Fielding Fellows study and analyze presidential leadership and emphasize the value of governmental service and civic engagement.
+A: Fielding Fellows study presidential leadership and promote the value of governmental service and civic engagement.
 They attend a variety of events including dinners with current and past government leaders.
-They have the opportunity to study and visit presidential libraries.
+They have the opportunity to visit and study at presidential libraries.
 Fellows also submit opinion pieces to The Cupola literary magazine.
 All programming originates from the Fellows themselves, thus those students involved have the opportunity to help steer this Fellowship in multiple exciting and relevant directions.

 Q: Is this only open to Seniors?

-Q: Do I have to be a Poli Sci Major?
+Q: Do I have to be a Political Science Major?

 A: No!
 All majors are welcome, though you need to have completed at least one Presidency-related class through the Political Science department prior to applying to the Fellowship.